discos/suricate/docs/quickstart.rst

 Suricate execution
 ------------------
-As we said in the section :ref:`introduction`, Suricate is an application that reads the properties of some ACS components in order to publish and save them via `Redis <http://redis.io/>`_.
+As we said in the section :ref:`motivations`, Suricate is an application that reads the properties of some ACS components in order to publish and save them via `Redis <http://redis.io/>`_.
 This means we need to tell Suricate which properties we want it to